phemeIsin/multipleWindows3dScene/README.md

 npm install -g http-server
 http-server
 ```
-Now open the provided links
+Now open any of the provided links

 ## Usage
 The main application logic is contained within `main.js` and `WindowManager.js`.
 The 3D scene is rendered in `index.html`, which serves as the entry point of the application.